 The other side of Mui Ne (otherwise known as Ham Tien) is a 10km long beach strip where you'll find the majority of guesthouses, backpacker hostels and beachfront hotels.
 This is also the easiest place to find some good local seafood, western restaurants, bars, clubs and all the other usual fun you would expect from a beach town.
 With how stretched out things are, it is recommended to get a bicycle or taxi anywhere you need to go, walking can sometimes take a very long time!

 Just about any time of year is wonderful in Mui Ne.
-You can expect 30 degree weather and blue skies year round!
+You can expect 30-degree weather and blue skies year-round!
 In late summer and early winter you can expect the odd tropical storm and a bit of rainy weather, but it usually passes quickly and not nearly as bad as most other places in Vietnam.

 It is very easy to arrive in Mui Ne and let the relaxed atmosphere, warm weather and sea breeze wash over you, and to spend a few days relaxing beach or poolside with a cocktail in hand.
 However there are some quite notable sights, water sports and excursions you should definitely mark down during your time here!

 You might also want to look into a day trip up to Phan Rang, one of the many hidden gems in Vietnam that might make it onto the official backpacker trail in the next few years.
-One of the best trips now on offer in Mui Ne is the Hidden Green tour, which is an all day adventure from Mui Ne, to Phan Rang and back, visiting local vineyards, ancient temples, mountain villages and even some fantastic snorkeling as well as cliff jumping at a great little mountain waterfall.
+One of the best trips now on offer in Mui Ne is the Hidden Green tour, which is an all-day adventure from Mui Ne, to Phan Rang and back, visiting local vineyards, ancient temples, mountain villages and even some fantastic snorkelling as well as cliff jumping at a great little mountain waterfall.
 Not very well known to tourists at the moment, but highly recommended!

 7. Motorbike adventures